glaukiol1/glaukiol1/README.md

 }
 ```

-Im willing to contribute to open source projects related to front-end &| back-end JavaScript :)
+Im willing to contribute to projects in JavaScript/Python :)
 Email me [here](mailto:gllupo@outlook.com) for open-source projects in JavaScript!
 Im willing to contribute.